Broadway Specific Training for Kids

 1. See lots of shows.
 Become familiar with Broadway styles and current trends.
 It is worth a trip to NYC just for this purpose!
 A great guide to seeing Broadway shows is the 2022 New York Theatre Guide to the Best Broadway Shows for Kids.
 It includes some basic etiquette and tips for taking your children to a show!

 2. “Bloom where you are planted”.
 Take classes and do community theatre at home.
 Take classes at the local dance studio.
 Find a local voice teacher and learn to read music.
 Get some leading roles in a small market.
 If your child outgrows the local theatre, it might be time to try a bigger city like New York or Chicago.
+By the way, theatre classes are great for kids for many other reasons besides the profession — it expands their friend group, teaches responsibility, and builds self-confidence.
+Read more on Why You Should Enroll Your Child in a Musical Theatre Class by Laura Dumbledon for OnStageBlog.

 So what kind of training do you need?
 Unlike Los Angeles, where acting classes are the norm, NY kids tend to take singing and dancing lessons first.
 That is because most Broadway kids are hired for musicals.
 When you get to NYC, search out a voice teacher and a dance studio.